-The Master Plan area generally lacks adequate storm sewer for even the current conditions.
-The Templeton Gap Floodway is a 2-mile channelized levee that runs through the northern part of the study area, from Union Boulevard in the east and to Monument Creek to the west.
-It was constructed in 1949 to mitigate significant flood events and divert floodwater away from Shooks Run.
-Apart from this east-west drainage, there are no stormwater conveyance systems along Nevada Avenue itself or for the areas south of Templeton Gap and east of Nevada Avenue.
-There is also very little detention/storm water quality is currently provided for the existing older land-uses.
+The Master Plan are genrally lacks adequate storm sewer for even the current conditions.
+There are no stormwater conveyance systems along Nevada Avenue or to the areas to the east, and very little detention/storm water quality is currently provided for the existing older land-uses.
 This results in localized flooding in low-lying areas.